cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/ec2/index.html.md

 $ gem install bundler
 </pre>

-Create a working directory from which to deploy the environment.
-For example, `$HOME/cf`.
-In that directory, create a file named `Gemfile` with the following contents:
+Create a deployments directory with a subdirectory for your particular deployment.
+For example, `~/deployments/cf-example`.
+In the particular deployment's sub-directory, create a file named `Gemfile` with the following contents:

 ~~~
 source 'https://rubygems.org'

 ruby "1.9.3"

-gem "bootstrap-cf-plugin", :git => "git://github.com/cloudfoundry/bootstrap-cf-plugin"

 gem "bosh_cli_plugin_aws"
+gem "cf_deployer", git: "https://github.com/pivotal-cf-experimental/cf-deployer.git"
 ~~~

-Install the latest release of the bootstrap plugin.

 <pre class="terminal">
-$ cd $HOME/cf
+$ cd ~/deployments/cf-example
-~/cf$ bundle install
+~/deployments/cf-example$ bundle install
 </pre>

 Next, set environment variables required for deploying to AWS.
 Create a file called `bosh_environment` and add the following, changing the value for each line to suit your configuration: